Public Accounts Committee warns HMRC is being 'battered by the winds of Brexit' - with dangerous consequences in the wake of the Paradise Papers.

 “Following the Paradise Papers data leak, HMRC continues to look very closely at the information disclosed in the public domain, to see if it reveals anything new that could add to existing leads and investigations.

 “Since 2010, HMRC has secured an extra £160 billion by tackling tax avoidance, evasion and non-compliance, including £2.8 billion from customers who tried to hide money abroad to avoid paying what they owe.”

 Of course, that money is going to the Treasury – not HMRC.

 With potentially thousands more cases of Paradise Paper-linked tax dodging still to be investigated, what will slip in the face of a shrinking budget?

 Josiah Mortimer is Editor of Left Foot Forward.
 Follow him on Twitter.

 Read the Public Account’s Committee’s report here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.